OXY2DEV/markview.nvim/README.md

 Possible subcommands are,

 - `toggleAll`, toggles the plugin
+- `enableAll`, enables the plugin
+- `disableAll`, disables the plugin
+- `toggle`, toggles the plugin for the specified buffer(default is the current buffer)
-- `enableAll`, enables the preview in all the attached buffers
+- `enable`, enables the plugin for the specified buffer(default is the current buffer)
-- `disableAll`, disables the preview in all the attached buffers
+- `disable`, disables the plugin for the specified buffer(default is the current buffer)

 ## 👾 Showcases